 Who will benefit?
 Value Stream Managers, Process Specialists.
 Engineering Managers, Sales Engineers, Sales Manager, Product Manager, Customer Support, Business Developments, Salespeople, Service Manager, Product Development and Design, Program Managers, Human Resources.

-If you register as a Lean Marketing Lab participant you will have the opportunity to participate in the Value Stream Marketing experiment.
+If you register as a Lean Marketing Lab participant you will have the opportunity to participate in the Marketing Your Value Stream experiment.
 However, you must be a Lab member which will cost you $199.

 - Trello Board support from me via the Trello Board for the 1st month